-LMHA will not approve a particular person as a live-in aide, and may withdraw such approval if [24 CFR 982.316(b)]:
+LMHA has the discretion not to approve a person as a live-in aide, and may withdraw such approval, if [24 CFR 966.4(d)(3)(i)]:

-- The person commits fraud, bribery or any other corrupt or criminal act in connection with any federal housing program; - The person commits drug-related criminal activity or violent criminal activity; or - The person currently owes rent or other amounts to LMHA or to another PHA in connection with Section 8 or public housing assistance under the 1937 Act.
+- The person commits fraud, bribery or any other corrupt or criminal act in connection with any federal housing program; - The person has a history of drug-related criminal activity, violent criminal activity or is subject to any federal mandatory denials; or - The person currently owes rent or other amounts to LMHA or to another PHA in connection with Section 8 or public housing assistance under the 1937 Act.

-Within 30 business days of receiving a request for a live-in aide, including all required documentation related to the request, LMHA will notify the family of its decision in writing.
+Within 10 business days of receiving a request for a live-in aide, including all required documentation related to the request, LMHA will notify the family of its decision in writing.